CosmoLike/cocoa/README.md

     |    |   +-- interface.hpp
     |    +-- chains
     |    |   +-- README

-Developers with access to UofA projects, from the Cocoa main folder, can download them by typing

-    $(cocoa)(.local) source ./projects/clone_all.sh

 Here is a list of projects inside [clone_all](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/.clean_all.sh) script